 "Access your stats page, so we can continue."

 Clyde focused.
-Within his mind, prompt appeared.
+Within his mind, a prompt appeared.
 It looked like something one would see from a freaking computer game.

 Type: Main character/ Stone.